Hello, Friends.

 feedback: give your opinion

-priority: a thing that is considered more important than another
+priority: a thing that is considered more important than anotherburden: a load, especially a heavy one

 exhausted: worn out; greatly fatigued